Latest 10 Indian Government Initiatives on Cybersecurity

 Cyber Surakshit Bharat is an initiative from the Ministry of Electronics and Information Technology (MeitY) that pointed at creating a robust cybersecurity ecosystem in India.
 This aligns with the government's vision for a ‘Digital India’.
 The National E-Government Division (NeGD) sponsored this program.

-As a result of the Indian Government Initiatives on Cybersecurity, the governance system has rapidly transformed with technological advancements, the necessity of good governance has become more important.
+As a result of the Indian Government Initiatives on Cybersecurity, the governance system has rapidly transformed with technological advancements, and the necessity of good governance has become more important.
 The initiative would encourage CISOs and frontline IT staff across all government departments to be aware of cybercrime and build their abilities to protect themselves.
 This first public-private partnership also includes a series of workshops to help officials become knowledgeable about cybersecurity, and equip them with toolkits for fighting cyber-threats.

 3. National Critical Information Infrastructure Protection Centre